one-ware/one-ware.com/docs/studio/02-changelog.md

 ## 0.17.6.0

-**There was a bug with the builtin updater, make sure to manually download this update**

-- Fix IDE Updater download path
 - Update VHDL / Verible support
 - Remove TOML Creator
 - Fix FixedPointShift for negative Signed Integers in VCD